 - Are you facing any roadblocks that need to be addressed?

 Sprint planning happens at the beginning of each sprint — typically, every two weeks.
+During this process, you and your team should discuss the technical and design aspects of upcoming sprint tasks, identifying potential challenges and dependencies.

 Kick off your sprint planning with the Sprint Planning Template